 Art of Africa

-Due to the diversity of cultures in sub-Saharan Africa, what African art is, is a question with a longer answer.
-We can identify some common traits of much of the art of sub-Saharan Africa.
-These traits are: the human image is a favored subject, intense use of color, three-dimensional works and sculpture are more popular than paintings, abstraction is preferred over realism, and art makes useful objects more beautiful.
+In this gallery you will see art created by many indigenous peoples of sub-Saharan Africa.
+Sub-Saharan Africa is the term used to describe the area of the African continent which lies geographically on the southern edge of the Sahara Desert.
+Due to the diversity of cultures in sub-Saharan Africa, art from this region has a great deal of variety.
+However, we can identify common traits of much of the art of sub-Saharan Africa including: the human image is a favored subject, artists use intense color, three-dimensional works and sculpture are more popular than paintings, and abstraction is preferred over realism.
+The sub-Saharan African indigenous peoples also consider that art makes useful objects more beautiful.

 The traditional cultures of Sub-Saharan Africa are renowned for their rich heritage of ritual and ceremonial masks.
 These masks play a crucial role in the expression of religious and spiritual beliefs and are widely recognized as symbolizing the cultural heritage of the region.
 The creation of these intricate works of art is a skill passed down through generations, with the knowledge of the symbolism and meaning behind each mask handed down from father to son.
 These masks serve as powerful emblems of cultural identity and serve to preserve the traditions and customs of Sub-Saharan Africa for future generations.

 The Makonde Wooden Sculptures